Efficient Gillespie algorithms for spreading phenomena in large and heterogeneous higher-order networks: Results

-Fig.~\ref{fig:CPU_PL} shows the CPU times (in seconds) as a function of the number of nodes for different algorithms and the three aforementioned parameter sets.
-For lower higher-order heterogeneity ($\gamma_m = 6.0$, Fig.~\ref{fig:CPU_PL}a), the performance of the algorithms is similar to the case of homogeneous interaction distributions shown in Fig.~\ref{fig:CPU_Hom}, with high computational complexity ($t_\text{CPU} \sim N^2$) for GA$^+$ and high performance for the optimized algorithms, where $t_\text{CPU} \sim N$.
-Hyperedge-based algorithms are more efficient, approximately 3 times faster than node-based implementations.
-For intermediate order heterogeneity ($\gamma_m = 3.0$), the HB-OGA algorithm considerably outperforms the standard GA$^+$.
-However, HB-OGA performance is substantially worse than that of NB-OGA, which exhibits CPU times scaling slightly faster than linear with network size (relatively low computational complexity), whereas HB-OGA scales approximately as $t_\text{CPU} \sim N^{1.5}$, resulting in relatively high computational complexity.
-For high order heterogeneity ($\gamma_m = 2.5$), the relative performance of the algorithms is qualitatively similar to the $\gamma_m = 3.0$ case, but with HB-OGA and NB-OGA exhibiting higher computational complexity as compared with the $\gamma_m = 3.0$ case: CPU times now scale as $t_\text{CPU} \sim N^{1.7}$ and $t_\text{CPU} \sim N^{1.3}$, respectively.
+Figure~\ref{fig:CPU_PL} shows the CPU times (in seconds) as a function of network size for the different algorithms and the parameter sets described above.
+For low higher-order heterogeneity ($\gamma_m = 6.0$, Fig.~\ref{fig:CPU_PL}a), the performance trends are similar to those observed for homogeneous interaction distributions in Fig.~\ref{fig:CPU_Hom}: GA$^{+}$ displays high computational complexity ($t_\text{CPU} \sim N^2$), whereas the optimized algorithms achieve near-linear scaling ($t_\text{CPU} \sim N$) for sizes up to $N\sim 10^5$ followed by a crossover to higher computational complexity, still far more efficient than standard GA.
+Among them, the hyperedge-based approaches are more efficient, running about three times faster than the node-based implementations.
+For intermediate order heterogeneity ($\gamma_m = 3.0$, Fig.~\ref{fig:CPU_PL}b), HB-OGA markedly outperforms GA$^{+}$ but, in turn, is less efficient than NB-OGA.
+The latter exhibits CPU times that scale slightly faster than linearly with network size, corresponding to low computational complexity, while HB-OGA scales approximately as $t_\text{CPU} \sim N^{1.5}$, indicating a higher computational cost.
+For strong heterogeneity ($\gamma_m = 2.5$, Fig.~\ref{fig:CPU_PL}c), the qualitative behavior is similar to that for $\gamma_m = 3.0$, but both HB-OGA and NB-OGA display increased computational complexity, with CPU times scaling as $t_\text{CPU} \sim N^{1.7}$ and $t_\text{CPU} \sim N^{1.3}$, respectively.
+The increased computational complexity is due to the increasing rejections as the upper cutoffs in both order and interactions increase; see Supplementary Fig. 2 and the corresponding discussion in the end of this section.